-Bostonians know Santarpio’s as the city’s premier pizza place.
-We concur.
-Arriving on battered metal trays carried by a staff of take-no-prisoners waitresses (who are as efficient as they are brusque), this kitchen’s thin-crusted pies are a joy to eat.
+Arriving on battered metal trays carried by a staff of take-no-prisoners waitresses (who are as efficient as they are brusque), Santarpio’s thin-crusted pies are a joy to eat.
 The outer rim of the pizza is a balance of bready crunch and chew, featuring an occasional blistered-black spot from the oven; and while the inside of the circle tends to soften and become unwieldy under a lot of toppings – leading to the heartbreak of cheese slippage – even the flexible part of the crust has a taste that makes you want to keep on eating, then ordering more.
 Curiously, the most powerhouse toppings (garlic, onions, anchovies) do not seem to pack a really wicked flavor wallop on Santarpio’s pizzas; these are tomato and cheese pies with plenty of soul, but with a mild, creamy disposition.
 In our experience, one pie, ranging from simple cheese or cheese and garlic (the latter with a hale of oregano on top) to a deluxe combos of sausage, mushrooms, etc., is just about enough to satisfy one normal appetite.

-But your appetite is like ours – bigger than normal – than you need to know about Santarpio’s bar-b-q.
-For if this establishment’s reputation rides on pizza, it is bar-b-q that will lure us back again and again.
-Bar-b-q in Boston? you ask.
-In this case, “bar-b-q” is not the southern ritual of slow-cooked meat in a metal pit.
+But if your appetite is bigger than normal or if you are a large party in search of culinary fun, then you need to know about Santarpio’s BBQ.
+Yes BBQ (although here they spell it barbeque).
+BBQ in Boston?
+Don’t worry.
+In this case, barbeque is not the slow, southern ritual of smoke-cooked meat.
 It refers to meat cooked on a grate over charcoal – lengths of homemade Italian sausage and skewered hunks of lamb, or what Italians know as spiedini.
-That sausage is spectacular – a long, taut tube with the flavor of the charcoal fire insinuating its succulent, high-spiced insides.
+The sausage is spectacular – a long, taut tube with the flavor of the charcoal fire insinuating its succulent, high-spiced insides.
 Many folks get it as a pre-pizza hors d’oeuvre – one long char-crusted sausage on a plate with hot cherry peppers and some crusty Italian bread.
-The bar-b-q lamb has a vivid flavor – for lamb-lovers only – and it ranges from a pleasant chew to a serious chaw.
+The barbeque lamb has a vivid flavor – for lamb-lovers only – and it ranges from a pleasant chew to a serious chaw.
 Plates of sausage and lamb, with peppers and bread, are the ONLY thing other than pizza on Santarpio’s menu.